North Korea–Taiwan relations

-North Korea–Taiwan relations are relations between North Korea and Taiwan.
+On April 13, 1919; the Republic of China recognized the Provisional Government of the Republic of Korea.
+The Nationalist government of China participated in the Cairo Conference which resulted in the Cairo Declaration with the aim of freeing Korea and Taiwan from Japanese colonial rule.

 After the communist takeover of China in 1949 and the establishment of the Democratic People's Republic of Korea in 1948, formal relations between the two are non-existent, however, unofficial relations are significant.
+North Korea adheres to the one-China principle and considers Taiwan to be an inalienable part of the People's Republic of China.

 Korean War

 In 1949, the People's Republic of China (PRC) was proclaimed following the Chinese Civil War and the Republic of China (ROC), whose government relocated to Taiwan.

 The United Nations condemned North Korea's military aggression against Republic of Korea in United Nations Security Council Resolution 82 and United Nations Security Council Resolution 84.
 The ROC voted in favor of both United Nations resolutions.
 During the Korean War, the ROC was an opponent of the DPRK while it supplied material aid to ROK, while the PRC under Mao supported DPRK with the People's Volunteer Army.

 Cold War years

 The ROC had opposed socialism, as well as the Democratic People's Republic of Korea (DPRK) and People's Republic of China (PRC).
 Due to its hostility, the ROC has not recognized or formed a diplomatic relationship with the DPRK and PRC governments.
 Because of this, the government of the ROC also considered the Republic of Korea government as the sole legitimate state in the Korean peninsula.

 Both countries were in the opposite sides in the Vietnam War in which North Korea supported the North Vietnamese government while Nationalist China was allied with the South Vietnamese leadership.